Star Trek Maps: Production

 A number of the artists who worked on Star Trek Maps were involved with other Star Trek productions.
 Michael McMaster self-published blueprint of the USS Enterprise (NCC-1701) as "Galactic Designs and Productions."
 Geoffrey Mandel would later become a member of the art department for Star Trek Generations, Deep Space Nine, and Voyager.
 Lee Cole worked as a scenic artist and set designer for the un-produced Phase II television series, and he later joined the crews of Star Trek: The Motion Picture and The Wrath of Khan.
 Rick Sternbach was a production illustrator for The Motion Picture, and later for The Next Generation, Deep Space Nine, and Voyager.
 Larry Nemecek was an uncredited consultant.

 Contents

-Star Trek Maps box set contains four four-color wall maps, and a 31-page staple-bound booklet.
+Star Trek Maps box set contains four maps using a four-color scheme intended to be displayed on a wall, and a 31-page staple-bound booklet.